Home

 Spoken word that's a sound trademark of 20th Century Fox

-Final sound in a word
+Vowel sound in the word "dumb"

 Word from rap slang that Al Sharpton held a mock funeral for in 1993